AstraKairos/astrakairos/README.md

 **Software foundation:**
 This project leverages the Python ecosystem, particularly **NumPy**, **SciPy**, **Pandas**, **Astropy**, **Skyfield**, and **AstroQuery**.

-**AI assistance transparency:**
-Development was enhanced using AI-powered tools including OpenAI's **ChatGPT** for tasks such as:
-- Algorithm debugging and optimization
-- Documentation generation and translation
-- Code review and testing strategies
-- Boilerplate generation for scientific calculations

-All AI-generated content was reviewed, tested, and adapted by human astronomers to ensure accuracy and reliability for research environments.
+Additionally, this project was developed with the assistance of AI-powered tools such as OpenAI's ChatGPT.
+These tools were used for tasks including generating boilerplate code, debugging algorithms, and writing/translating documentation.
+All AI-assisted output was carefully reviewed, tested, and adapted by the human author to ensure its viability and correctness for real-world research environments.

 **Methodology:**
 All astronomical calculations implement peer-reviewed algorithms with proper citations.
 Ephemeris calculations use JPL DE421, twilight calculations follow standard astronomical definitions, and sky brightness modeling implements the Krisciunas & Schaefer (1991) lunar scattering model.